 Best Hikes on the East Coast

+While the Western half of the country is known for its spectacular scenery, we cannot leave out some equally beautiful natural scenery on the East Coast.
 For the purposes of this post, I am considering the states of the East Coast as Florida, Georgia, South Carolina, North Carolina, Virginia, Tennessee, Maryland, Delaware, Pennsylvania, New Jersey, New York, Connecticut, Massachusetts, Rhode Island, Vermont, New Hampshire, and Maine.
-Here are some of the best east coast hikes organized by state:
+Here are some of the best East Coast hikes organized by state:

 Bulls Bridge to Appalachian Trail in Kent